 Diagnosis of Depression

-In ordinary conversation, nearly any mood with some element of sadness may be called ‘depressed’.
+In ordinary, everyday discourse, nearly any mood with some element of sadness may be called ‘depressed’.
 However, for depression to be termed Clinical Depression, it must reach criteria which are generally accepted by clinicians; it is more than just a temporary state of sadness.
 Generally, when symptoms last 2 weeks or more and are so severe that they interfere with daily living (failure to function adequately), someone can be said to be suffering from Clinical Depression.

 Clinical Depression affects about 16% of the population at one time or another in their lives.
 The mean age of onset from a number of studies is in the late 20s.
-About twice as many women as men report or receive treatment for Clinical Depression, though the gap is shrinking and this difference disappears after menopause.
+There a gender difference in incidence as roughly twice as many women as men report or receive treatment for Clinical Depression, though the gap is shrinking and this difference disappears after menopause.
+Up to 25% of females will be diagnosed at some point in their life and up to 12% of men.
+At any one point in time it is estimated 9% of women and 3% of men are clinically depressed.
 According to the World Health Organisation (2018): “Depression is the leading cause of disability worldwide, and is a major contributor to the overall global burden of disease.”

 The DSM view

-The Diagnostic & Statistical Manual of the American Psychiatric Association) is one of the 2 leading psychiatric classification systems in the world.
+The Diagnostic & Statistical Manual of Mental Disorders (DSM) of the American Psychiatric Association is one of the 2 leading psychiatric classification systems in the world.
 Using its terminology, someone with a major depressive disorder can, by definition, be said to be suffering from Clinical Depression.